 The fair value of available-for-sale financial assets is determined by reference to their quoted price at the reporting date.
+When the fair value of the financial asset cannot be measured reliably, it is measured at cost.

 (v) Trade and other receivables